Himani1609/database-design-and-development-http5126/README.md

 [SQL_W3Schools](https://www.w3schools.com/sql/default.asp)

 >[!Note]
-You can learn SQL by this resource : [SQL](https://sqlbolt.com/lesson/introduction)
+You can learn SQL by this resource : [SQL_Bolt](https://sqlbolt.com/lesson/introduction)

->Following is a code sample of SQL:
+>Following is a code sample of SQL in hierarchy:
 ```SQL
 SELECT column_name(s)
 FROM table_name